The purposes of this document are:

 Normally, the POLIS files will be copied to the drive on which PHOENICS has been installed.
-The Desktop icon and Start-menu item will be set to this drive automatically by the installation program
+The Desktop icon and Start-menu item will be set to this drive automatically by the installation program.

 The drive letter used by the HELP button is stored in the file \phoenics\d_allpro\cham.ini.
 At installation time, it is set to C. If PHOENICS is installed on another drive, say D, the cham.ini file must be edited (with Notepad or any other file editor) and the entry 'drive = ' in the [POLIS] section must be set to the correct drive letter.

 POLIS uses absolute pathnames in its HTML links; unfortunately Firefox is unable to translate these links correctly from the file system.
 It is possible to get over this limitation by installing and using the IE Tab add-on.
-The IE Tab can be downloaded from the Firefox website, http://www.mozilla.com, then follow the link to popular Add-ons.
+The IE Tab can be downloaded from the Firefox website, https://www.mozilla.com, and then follow the link to popular Add-ons.
 Just scroll down until you find the IE Tab, click on the 'Add to Firefox' button and install.
 The Tab will appear as a small icon to the left of the address bar, just click on it when you need to activate it.

 PHOENICS can be run from an Command Prompt window opened by users, using individual commands such as:

 providing that the PATH for that window has been suitably modified.
 The batch file \phoenics\d_utils\phoepath will modify the PATH correctly.